 Hello there YEAR 6!

-Mr.Smith here to tell you about some of the exciting learning opportunities Year 6 will be experiencing throughout this academic year, which hopefully will be as normal as possible after disruption caused to school by COVID-19.
+Mr.Smith here to tell you about some of the exciting learning opportunities Year 6 will be experiencing throughout this academic year.
 The aim for this year is to prepare you for Secondary School and to create as many final memories of your time at Brickhouse as possible!

 Examples of previous years photos and information can be found at the bottom of the page!
 Feel free to have a look through to help you if need be.